 Cosplays can be stored in the dressing rooms, but it will be at your own risk.

 However, we have our crew limiting access to the lounge and dressing room area at all hours, so the space is only shared between Cosplayers (and assistants), Cosplay Crew, and Cosplay Photographers.
+Availability of storage is very limited.

 You need to be there for the DreamHack Cosplay Championship on stage and also the prejudging happening before the show, but we recommend staying for the full event as there are other activities happening as well.
 Other e.g. competitions, the photo studio and networking.